thorsten/phpMyFAQ/docs/administration.md

 A user without any permission in the admin section can still get read access to categories and records.
 You can set the permissions on categories and records in the category and record administration frontend.

+If you enable LDAP or Microsoft Entra ID authentication, you can't edit the user's profile in the admin area.
+The users will be created automatically when they log in the first time.

 ### 5.1.2 Group Administration

 phpMyFAQ also offers flexible management of privileges (or rights) for different groups in the admin area.
 You can set